opentelekomcloud-docs/modelarts/umn/source/data_management/importing_data/specifications_for_importing_data_from_an_obs_directory.rst

 Text classification supports two import modes.

 -  The labeled objects and labels for text classification are in the same text file.
-You can specify a separator to separate the labeled objects and labels, as well as multiple labeled objects.For example, the following shows an example text file.
+You can specify a separator to separate the labeled objects and labels, as well as multiple labeled objects.

+   For example, the following shows an example text file.
 The **Tab** key is used to separate the labeled object from the label.

    .. code-block::